akvankorlaar/blog-articles/published/Color fields puzzle and depth-first search.md

 When counting, an important consideration is that we need a way to store which fields we have been before, because you only want to count each field once.
-We can treat our 4x4 grid as a set of coordinates.
-So top left would be: 1,4 and bottom right would be 4,1.
+We can treat our 4x4 grid as a set of coordinates with an x-axis and a y-axis.
+So top left would be point (1,4) and bottom right would be point (4,1).
 We can make use of this when storing where we've already been by adding these coordinates in key value pairs in an associative array.
-So if we've been to 4,1, we can do `$visited[$x . $y] = true;` We can use these values to look up if we've been there without having to loop through everything again.
+So if we've been to point (4,1), we store this value by setting `$visited[$x . $y] = true;`
+We can use these values to look up if we've been there without having to loop through everything again.

-In PHP, an associative array is implemented as a hash map underneath, so checking if something has been visited this way is pretty fast.
+In PHP, an associative array is implemented as a hash map underneath, so checking if something has been visited is pretty fast.

 ```php